Session Replay

 View Session Replay from User Look-Up

 To access Session Replay from a user’s event stream, use the User Look-Up feature.
-This can be helpful if a user has reported a potential bug during their session, or if you want to determine if a user's experience is representative of a bigger trend.
+This can be helpful if a user has reported a potential bug during their session, or if you want to understand whether a user's experience is representative of a bigger trend.

-Find the user via User Look-Up (you’ll need their user ID to do this), then click Play Session next to the session you're looking for in the event stream.
-The replay will then appear to the right, where you can review session activity.
+Find the user with User Look-Up (you’ll need their user ID to do this), then click Play Session next to the session you're looking for in the event stream.
+The replay appears to the right, where you can review session activity.
 You can generate a link to share the replay with your team from the view in a User Look-Up event stream.
 Click Copy URL from the view to copy the link.

 View Session Replay from a chart